 - The first chakra – known as the root chakra or base chakra – is found at the bottom of the spine.
-In Sanskrit, it is called muladhara chakra.
+In Sanskrit, it is called Muladhara chakra.
 Because the root chakra’s color is red, we use gemstones such as garnets and coral in our root chakra jewellery.
 The “beej” or seed mantra for the root chakra is LAM, and this word appears in beautiful Sanskrit script as the focal point of many of our root chakra jewellery designs.
 If you look closely at our chakra amulets, you will see that the gemstone or Sanskrit mantra is surrounded by four lotus petals.
 In some cases they are modeled quite realistically, and in others they reduced to clean, simple forms – but in each case they represent the four nadis or energy channels that connect to the root chakra.
 The root chakra is associated with the earth and with being grounded, stable, and secure.

 - The second chakra or sacral chakra is located above the sexual organs.
 Its Sanskrit name is Svadhisthana chakra.
 To represent the brilliant orange of the sacral chakra, we use gemstones such as madeira citrine, carnelian, and agate in some of our sacral chakra jewellery.
 The sacral chakra amulets on our chakra necklaces and chakra bracelets may also feature the beej mantra VAM in authentic Sanskrit lettering, and all of them include six lotus petals.
-The sacral chakra is the chakra of desire, creativity, sexuality, and the enjoyment of life.
+The sacral chakra is the chakra of desire, creativity, sexuality, and vitality.

 - The third chakra is the solar plexus or navel chakra.
 We especially love the Sanskrit name of the solar plexus chakra, Manipura chakra, because it means “lustrous gem.”
 And we really do use lustrous gems in our solar plexus chakra jewellery to represent its sunny yellow color.
 They include citrines and sapphires, agate, and jade in gorgeous golden tones.
 Of course, some designs also include the solar plexus chakra’s beej mantra, RAM, and our amulets show the ten lotus petals that stand for the chakra’s nadis.
 The solar plexus chakra is the seat of self-confidence, control, and action.